DJDHWAJ/Active-Directory-Lab/README.md

 - **Active Directory Domain Services (ADDS)** - Implemented for user and device authentication.
 - **DNS Server** - Configured within the domain controller.
 - **VirtualBox Guest Additions** - For better performance and usability.
-- **Internet Explorer Configuration** - To download required scripts and configurations.

 ## Network Configuration
 The following diagram illustrates the network setup of the lab: